JuliaSparse/Pardiso.jl/README.md

 Note: Weird errors and problems with MKL Pardiso has been observed when ProjectPardiso is enabled (likely because some library that is needed by  ProjectPardiso is problematic with MKL).
-If you want to use MKL Pardiso it is better ot just disable  ProjectParidso by not setting the environment variable `JULIA_PARDISO` (and rerunning `build Pardiso`).
+If you want to use MKL Pardiso it is better ot just disable  ProjectPardiso by not setting the environment variable `JULIA_PARDISO` (and rerunning `build Pardiso`).

 ##### Linux / macOS specific